vas-dav/vas-dav/README.md

 ### Hi there 👋!
 My name is Vasily Davydov!

-- Second year CS-student majoring in Smart-IoT Devices
+- Second year IT-student majoring in Smart-IoT Devices
 - I’m currently learning arm ASM on Coretx M3
 - Ask me about studying IT in Finland and my own projects!
 I am always open to people and like learning new things!
 - How to reach me: vasily.davydov@metropolia.fi